Léa Seydoux: Early life

 Seydoux's parents are both partly of Alsatian descent.
-Her father is a great-grandson of businessman and inventor Marcel Schlumberger, while her mother is a granddaughter of Marcel's brother, Maurice Schlumberger.
-The family name came to exist in 1902, when Seydoux's great-great-grandfather Charles-Louis-Auguste-Jacques Seydoux (1870–1929) married Mathilde, daughter of Languedoc aristocrat François Fornier de Clausonne de Lédenon, whose family held the titles of Baron de Lédenon and seigneur de Clausonne, de Laugnac et de la Bastide d'Albe.
 The Seydoux family is widely known in France and influential in the movie industry.
-Her grandfather, Jérôme Seydoux, is the chairman of Pathé; her granduncle, Nicolas Seydoux, is the chairman of Gaumont Film Company; her other granduncle, Michel Seydoux, also a cinema producer, is the chairman of the Lille-based football club Lille OSC; and her father is the founder and CEO of the French wireless company Parrot.
-She has stated that her family initially took no interest in her film career and did not help her, and that she and her influential grandfather were not close.
+Her grandfather, Jérôme Seydoux, is the chairman of Pathé; her great-uncle, Nicolas Seydoux, is the chairman of Gaumont; her other great-uncle, Michel Seydoux, also a cinema producer, is the former chairman of the Lille-based football club Lille OSC; and her father is the founder and CEO of the French wireless company Parrot.
+She has said that her family initially took no interest in her film career and did not help her, and that she and her influential grandfather were not close.
 As a child, she had no desire to act.
 She instead wanted to be an opera singer, studying music at the Conservatoire de Paris.
+Seydoux said: "I had a beautiful voice, but I lost it.
+I was too shy.
+I went to the Conservatoire de Paris, and I tried to learn how to properly sing.
+It was too difficult.
+You have to do all the breathing exercises.
+You have to have a very strict regimen".

-Seydoux's parents divorced when she was three years old and they were often away, her mother in Africa and her father on business, which, combined with her large family, meant that she "felt lost in the crowd...
+Seydoux's parents divorced when she was three years old and they were often away, her mother in Africa and her father on business, which, combined with her large family, meant that she "felt lost in the crowd ...
 I was very lonely as a kid.
-Really I always had the feeling I was an orphan."
-Through her family involvement in media and entertainment, Seydoux grew up acquainted with prominent artists such as photographer Nan Goldin, musicians Lou Reed and Mick Jagger and footwear designer Christian Louboutin.
-For six years, Seydoux went to summer camp in the United States, at the behest of her father, who wanted her to learn to speak English.
+Really, I always had the feeling I was an orphan".
+Through her family involvement in media and entertainment, Seydoux grew up acquainted with artists such as photographer Nan Goldin, musicians Lou Reed and Mick Jagger and footwear designer Christian Louboutin, who is her godfather.
+For six years, Seydoux went to summer camp in Maryland, at the behest of her father, who wanted her to learn to speak English.

 Her mother Valérie Schlumberger is a former actress-turned-philanthropist and the founder of the boutique Compagnie d'Afrique du Sénégal et de l'Afrique de l'ouest (CSAO), which promotes the work of African artists.
 Seydoux once worked as a model for their jewellery line Jokko.
 Schlumberger, who lived in Senegal as a teenager, is also the founder of the charitable organisations Association pour le Sénégal et l'Afrique de l'Ouest (ASAO) and Empire des enfants, a centre for homeless children in Dakar, of which Seydoux is the "godmother".

-Seydoux describes her youthful self as short-haired, slightly dishevelled, and widely viewed as a bit strange: "People liked me, but I always felt like a misfit."
-Still concerned for her shyness in adulthood, Seydoux has admitted to having had an anxiety crisis during the 2009 Cannes Film Festival.
+Seydoux describes her youthful self as short-haired, slightly dishevelled, and viewed as a bit strange: "People liked me, but I always felt like a misfit".
+Still concerned about her shyness in adulthood, Seydoux has admitted to having had an anxiety crisis during the 2009 Cannes Film Festival, saying: 'I'll never be Sophie Marceau, I'm too weird'.
+Later, she stated: "In the middle of the Cannes hysteria, I felt fragile and vulnerable.
+I made this comparison because I'll never be France's "petite fiancée".
+Sophie Marceau represents anything, while I don't have a definite place.
+But it's not a problem, it's an observation".